pjr/brassy-net/_posts/2015-08-01-running-cross-functional-service-teams.md

 This is, in written form, [something I talked about at Velocity Europe 2014](http://velocityconf.com/velocityeu2014/public/schedule/detail/37211).
-Based on the feedback on the talk, I've decided a blog post might be a nice way for people to refer back to this.
+Based on feedback from the talk, I've decided a blog post might be a nice way for people to refer back to this.

 The idea of cross functional teams is that the team can be autonomous to do